2001 Arizona Diamondbacks season

+The 2001 Arizona Diamondbacks season was the franchise's 4th season in Major League Baseball and their 4th season at Bank One Ballpark in Phoenix, Arizona, as members of the National League West.

-The 2001 Arizona Diamondbacks, in their fourth year of existence, looked to improve on their 2000 season.
-They had to contend in what was a strong National League West Division.
+They looked to improve on their 2000 season.
+They had to contend in what was a strong division.

 Arizona had the best one-two pitching combination in the majors: Curt Schilling and Randy Johnson, who combined for 43 victories.
 Outfielder Luis Gonzalez slugged 57 home runs.
-They finished the regular season with a record of 92-70, which was good enough for the division title.
+They finished the regular season with a record of 92–70, which was good enough for the division title.